Get your personal plan match in 2 minutes

 For the profile of a healthy, self-employed person in their 30s with no major medical history:

 Zion Standard ($215/month) is the most popular starting point.
-Cigna PPO network, telehealth included, no pre-existing wait, $2,500 IUA.
+Any licensed provider (reference-based pricing, no PPO network), telehealth included, day-1 sharing for BP/cholesterol/type-2 diabetes (others phase in), $2,500 IUA.
 It covers the things that are most likely to happen to a healthy person in their 30s: accidents, sudden illness, unexpected ER visits.

 CrowdHealth (~$140/month) makes sense if you're very healthy, 25–35, and want the lowest possible monthly cost.
 The crowdfunding model has worked well for most users in this demographic.
 The uncertainty is higher than a traditional pool, but at $140/month, you're saving $60–$75/month vs Zion.